DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

     A day in the life of a teacher in England : "/a-day-in-the-life-of-a-teacher"
 promo_content:
 navigation: 20.20
-navigation_title: Teach in England if you trained outside the UK
+navigation_title: Teach in England as a non-UK qualified teacher
 navigation_description: Find out how you can bring your skills and perspective to an English classroom if you're a qualified teacher from overseas.
 date: "2021-05-27"
 image: "static/content/hero-images/0002.jpg"